GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	By default, replicates without group control, i.e. replicates everything to all remotes.

+remote.NAME.createMissingRepositories
+:	If true, a repository is automatically created on the remote site
+	if during the replication of a ref it is found to be missing.
+	E.g. a repository can be missing on the remote site if the remote site was not available at the moment when a new project was created and hence the repository for the new project could not be created on the remote site.

+	By default, true, missing repositories are created.

 remote.NAME.replicatePermissions
 :	If true, permissions-only projects and the refs/meta/config
 	branch will also be replicated to the remote site.
 These